 3. Agree levels of authority

-Establish up front what levels of authority your team members have in any given situation.
+Establish up front what levels of authority your team members have in any given situation, be that complaint handling or any other situation.
 Define these levels of authority when training, and give examples of when they need to refer to a manager or get sign off, and when it’s OK for them to make the decision.

 4. Feedback and learn

 Create a culture where it’s accepted that they won’t know all the answers or always know what to do, so it’s still OK to escalate if need be.
+There will never be one size fits all when complaint handling.
 But use this as an opportunity to learn for next time.

 Give your team a sense of ownership and pride by encouraging them to come forward with their own ideas of how the customer experience can be improved and make every effort to take their ideas on board.
 And when they’ve come up with their own solution to a customer’s problem give recognition where it’s due, then they’re far more likely to do so again!